alarstyle/contao-pattern/README.md

 %}}
 ```
 ## Variable declaration
-There are several methods to define variable.
+There are several ways to define variable.

-Simple one:
+simple one:
 ```
 {{%
     "variables":